Union Observatory: History

 In 1906 it was lent a Hamberg universal instrument (2 5/8-inch object glass) by Dr Oskar Backlund.
 In September 1907 a 9-inch Grubb refractor was now used but repolished in 1908.
 Mr J. Franklin-Adams gifted the observatory a 10-inch triple O.G.
 Cooke Star-Camera in 1909.
 J.B.
-Rissik, Minister for Lands, permitted the purchase of a 26-inch refracting telescope from Sir Howard Grubb in 1909.
+Rissik, Minister for Lands, permitted the purchase of a 26-inch refracting telescope from the Grubb Telescope Company in 1909.

 With the formation of the Union of South Africa in 1910, South Africa's two colonial observatories came under the control of the Minister of the Interior.
 With the removal of the meteorological functions, the observatory was renamed Observatory of the Union of South Africa (Union Observatory) on 1 April 1912.
 It became the Republic Observatory in 1961.

 Well remembered for the quality of its Directors, work done on minor planets and the discovery of Proxima Centauri, growing light pollution problems in Johannesburg led to its closure in 1971–1972.
 The Observatory's buildings at 18a Gill Street, Observatory, Johannesburg, still exist.

 At that time the South African government decided to amalgamate all astronomical research into one body, which later became known as the South African Astronomical Observatory (SAAO); it has its headquarters in Cape Town and has Sutherland as its outstation.
 The main Cape telescopes were moved to Sutherland, and the Radcliffe Observatory at Pretoria was also dismantled.

 The main-belt asteroid 1585 Union, discovered by Ernest Johnson in 1947, was named for the Union observatory.